MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/context-persistence.md

 Profile cmdlets are changing to support persistence of credentials between branches.
 Changes to cmdlets are described below.

-The main behavior changesareis that context information and credetnaisl will be automatically saved to disk when the user opts in to autosave, and that users will be able touse powershell jobs without having to perform separate authentication within the job.
+The main behavior changes are that context information and credentials will be automatically saved to disk when the user enables autosave, and that users will be able to use PowerShell jobs without having to perform separate authentication within the job.

 ## New environment Variable